Tacoma FD

-Tacoma FD is an American sitcom that takes place in a firehouse in Tacoma, Washington.
+Tacoma FD is an American television sitcom set in a firehouse in Tacoma, Washington.
 The series premiered on March 28, 2019, on truTV.
-The third season premiered on September 16, 2021.
-In November 2021, the series was renewed for a fourth season.
+In November 2021, the series was renewed for a fourth season, premiering on July 20, 2023.
+In February 2024, the series was canceled after four seasons.

 Premise

 Tacoma FD takes place in a firehouse in Tacoma, Washington.
 Without many fires to extinguish (due to Tacoma being one of America's wettest cities), the firefighters are always ready to fight fires… but they end up tackling the less-glamorous elements of the job.
-Leading the firehouse crew are Chief Terry McConky and Captain Eddie Penisi."
+Leading the firehouse crew are Chief Terry McConky and Captain Eddie Penisi.